bemade/bemade-addons/bemade_sports_clinic/notes/archived/PORTAL_ACCESS_LIMITATIONS.md

 ## Overview

-This document outlines the current limitations and known issues with portal user access to mail-related models in the bemade_sports_clinic module after implementing security fixes for mail.activity portal access.
+This document outlines the current limitations and known issues with portal user access to mail-related models in the bemade_sports_clinic module.
+The module has undergone significant access control refactoring with centralized security logic.

 ## ✅ **RESOLVED: Critical Security Vulnerability**